 - ‘Special Fee’ Up to 50 Employees: If more than half are H-1B or L1 visa holders, there’s an additional fee of $2000.

 - Premium (Expedited) Processing: If you complete an I-907 plus submit a fee of $1225 for expedited processing, the Department of Homeland Security (DHS) guarantees a 15-day turnaround.

 - Attorneys’ Fees: Can range anywhere between roughly $1500 to $10,000.

 Employers are legally obligated to pay for all fees except the optional premium fee for expedited processing – unless it is for the employer’s benefit, in which case the company must pay the fee.

 As you can see, an employer’s total cost can range wildly anywhere between $5500 and $17,000 depending on the size of the company and other variables listed above.
 The cost to the employee should never be much more than $1225 if they are paying for expedited processing.

-Feel free to check outfor answers to your H-1B visa questions.
+Feel free to check out H-1B visa questions.
 We handle H-1B visas regularly and help companies and people reach successful conclusions at affordable prices.
 I also invite you to PM me directly with any questions you have about the H-1B or any other visas, whether it’s a new filing, transfer, amendment or extension.
-I hope this is helpful!
+I hope this is helpful!for answers to your